A friend recently requested a recipe for Chinese chicken salad* on the blog and this is our inspired take. Plus, look at those colors and that crunch!

 Simply pour the dressing over the salad and toss to combine.
 That’s it!

-What to Serve with Chinese Chicken Salad
+What to Serve with Cabbage Slaw

 It would also be a great dish for meal prep!
 If making in advance, add the dressing just prior to serving to keep the vegetables crunchy.